gracefulife/clova-developer-guide/en/CEK/References/ClovaHomeInterface/Control_Interfaces.md

 * [`ChargeConfirmation`](#ChargeConfirmation)

 ## CloseConfirmation {#CloseConfirmation}
-Sends the result of setting to block lights on the smart curtain or closing the bidet lid to CEK as a response to the [`CloseRequest`](#CloseRequest) message.
+Sends the result of setting to close on the smart curtain or closing the bidet lid to CEK as a response to the [`CloseRequest`](#CloseRequest) message.

 ### Payload fields